codio-content/Java/.guides/content/Learning-Objectives--Parameters-e1a3.md

 * ### Identify which value is assigned to each parameter
 * ### Catch exceptions with a try catch block
 * ### Define methods with the same name but different parameters
-* ### Demonstrate how to declare a method with an array and ArrayList as parameters
+* ### Demonstrate how to declare a method with an array and ArrayList as a parameter

 |||guidance
 ## Assumptions